 This scenario used to happen to me pretty much every single mail day.
 But recently I have found a simple way to combat this epic cycle of mailbox disappointment.

-This strategy is useful not only for preserving your tender feelings, but also taking a huge step toward reducing waste, saving trees, and cutting back on carbon emissions.
+This strategy is useful not only for preserving your tender feelings, but also for taking a huge step toward reducing waste, saving trees, and cutting back on carbon emissions.
 And, like all truly great things in life, it can be accomplished while wearing your pajamas, with little more than the click of a mouse button.

-According to environmental organization PayItGreen, each household that switches to paperless billing can save as much as 171 lbs of greenhouse gases, 4.5 gallons of gasoline, and 63 gallons of water each year.
-Not to mention saving 10% of a tree – and considering each tree can take decades to grow, that’s no small thing.
+According to environmental organization PayItGreen, each household that switches to paperless billing can save as much as 171 pounds of greenhouse gases, 4.5 gallons of gasoline, and 63 gallons of water each year.
+Not to mention saving 10% of a tree — and considering each tree can take decades to grow, that’s no small thing.

-By going online and opting to receive an e-bill instead of traditional paper bill for every single one of your accounts – from utilities like heating, gas, and water, to your student loans and bank account statements – you are taking a simple yet very effective step to cut down on paper waste, and also reduce the amount of clutter coming into your home.
+By going online and opting to receive an e-bill instead of a traditional paper bill for every single one of your accounts — from utilities like heating, gas, and water to your student loans and bank account statements — you are taking a simple yet very effective step to cut down on paper waste and also reduce the amount of clutter coming into your home.
 Imagine if you could actually see your front hall table rather than having to sift through a mountain of half-opened envelopes and past-due notices?

 If you are ready to make the switch and you’re not quite sure how to start, try contacting the customer service department of your bill provider.
 They will be able to help you, direct you to the right spot to make the change, and reduce monthly charges if applicable.

 The only problem that remains is what to do with your now completely empty mailbox.
 Modern art sculpture?
-Flowerpot?
+Flower pot?
 Time to get creative!